Edmonton Oil Kings (WCHL)

 The Edmonton Oil Kings were a Canadian junior ice hockey team, and founding member of the Western Hockey League.
 They played at Edmonton Gardens in Edmonton, Alberta, and later Northlands Coliseum.
 In 1976, they moved to Portland, Oregon to become the Portland Winter Hawks.
 A second incarnation of the team played only one season in 1977–78 before moving to Great Falls, Montana.

 Foundation of the Oil Kings

 The Alberta Amateur Hockey Association (AAHA) sought to combine the best players from the Edmonton Junior Hockey League into a Western Canada Junior Hockey League (WCJHL) team.
+Leo LeClerc became the general manager in 1949, and led the team to its first Memorial Cup win in 1963.
 An Edmonton team was formed for the 1950–51 season, but was denied entry since the WCJHL had already made its schedule.
 In response, the AAHA threatened not to sanction the other four Alberta-based teams in the league, but recanted and sought exhibition games for the Edmonton team.
 When players from Edmonton were added to the rosters of WCJHL teams, AAHA vice-president Art Potter stated that the players had not been released and faced suspension for not honouring commitments.
 After the players returned, Potter announced the team would be known as the Edmonton Oil Kings and play an exhibition schedule versus WCJHL teams.